Azamat0174/Secure-Programming-Report/thebadprogram.md

 # Introduction
 In this practical session, we will learn and apply our knowledge on threat finndings, their mitigations using compilation options, or directly modifying the code itself.
-Lastly, we will present our some recommendation on improving the process.
+Lastly, we will present some recommendations on improving the process.

 # Options used for Legacy version
 In this, we explored the various options that might have been used to compile our original door-locker binary.
-The compilation flags we will put into `LEGCFLAGS=` and the linker flags we will put `LEGLDFRLAGS=`.
+The compilation flags we will put into `LEGCFLAGS=` and the linker flags into `LEGLDFRLAGS=`.

 ## Compilation options (LEGCFLAGS)
 ### `-fno-stack-protector`
 With the use of checksec tool, we saw that the provided `door-locker` binary doesn't have the canary.
 Thus, we assume that the flags `-fno-stack-protector` must have been used to disable stack protection.
 Stack protection is a security feature that helps prevent stack buffer overflow attacks.
 It works by inserting a stack canary value before the return address in a function's stack frame.
 During execution, the program checks this canary value before returning from a function.
 If the canary value has been altered (indicating a potential overflow), the program terminates with a security error.
-For security purpose, stack-protection must be enabled.
+For security purpose, stack protection must be enabled.
 Thus, either `-fstack-protection` or `-fstack-protection-all` options must be used.

 ### `-D_FORTIFY_SOURCE=0`
 `D_FORTIFY_SOURCE` option enables or disables additional buffer overflow checks for standard library functions.
 It checks the size of buffers and flags issues if they exceed their allocated memory.
-However, for security purpose, it's value must be 2 (or 3).
+However, for security purpose, its value must be 2 (or 3).

 ### `-fno-PIE`
 This option disables the generation of position-independent code (PIC) for executables.
 The code is compiled with fixed memory addresses, meaning it assumes the program will always be loaded at a specific base address in memory.
 Without PIE enabled, executables have fixed memory layouts, which attackers can exploit to craft reliable attacks like Return-Oriented Programming (ROP).
-Thus, this shouldn't be used for compilation, instead it should be enabled for better security.
+Thus, it shouldn't be used for compilation; instead, it should be enabled for better security.